skimzor/CGB-DC/README.md

 # Disclaimer

-You will need to transfer components from a working Game Boy Pocket DC/DC Board for this PCB to work.
+You will need to transfer components from a working Game Boy Color DC/DC Board for this PCB to work.
 Please do not undertake this if you are inexperienced in soldering; populating this PCB will require desoldering and micro-soldering surface mount components.
 I do not take responsibility or accept blame for any damage to your Game Boy Pocket or MGB DC/DC Board.

-If you have suggestions to improve or identify issues with the PCB design, please contact me on discord: skimzor#5078.
+If you identify any issues with the PCB design, please contact me on discord: skimzor#5078.

-# Credit

-- n64freak for producing the black one-to-one MGB PCBs.
-- miketf1 and smelly-ghost for organizing the group buy for the black PCBs.

 # License